giuliopanda/op-bulk-image-resizer/README.txt

 2. The bulk added to the media library

 == Changelog ==
+= 1.3.0 - 2022-03-31 =
+* FEAUT Bulk revert back to original image from media library

 = 1.2.8 - 2022-02-07 =
 * Fixed After resizing the images, the page froze

 = 1.2.7 - 2022-01-23 =
 * Fixed missing graphics library in php and messages.